 Protection on the job includes proper protective equipment and ventilation.

 Ventilate areas before entering, particularly if a building has been closed for a time, such as a seasonal cabin.
-Wear rubber gloves and a proper respirator while handling traps containing rodents or cleaning up their droppings, urine, or nest materials.
+Wear latex/nitrile or similar protective gloves and a proper respirator while handling traps containing rodents or cleaning up their droppings, urine, or nest materials.
 Avoid stirring up dust because it may contain hantavirus.

 Dampen contaminated materials with a 10% bleach-water solution, or household disinfectant.
+(Spraying bleach on bird guano may release ammonia gas; instead, use soapy water to wet down droppings.)
 Let the materials soak to reduce dust, and wipe them with a damp towel or sponge.
 Mop or sponge the area with disinfectant.
 Double-bag soiled materials.
 Furthermore, you should also spray dead rodents with disinfectant and double-bag for disposal as municipal waste.
 Disinfect all gear and traps following standard procedures.

 Residents should wash toys, silverware, and other items that may have contacted rodent waste.
 Discard contaminated foods, drinks, napkins, paper plates, or cups.
 There are countless reasons to exclude mice from a home.
 Mice spread diseases, chew on wires, and sometimes make their nests in fans or vents, leading to fires.
 They may destroy insulation and cause heating and cooling bills to increase.
 After rodents are removed, you may need to make repairs to ensure that they cannot return.